-The Unified Food Safety Code has been adopted in Ohio.
+The Uniform Food Safety Code has been adopted in Ohio.
 It provides one set of laws and rules for food service and retail food establishments across the State and it is implemented at the local level.
-A copy of the code may be obtained from the Ohio Department of Health website.
-For additional information about the Food Safety Code go to ODH Food Safety.
+A copy of the code may be obtained from the The Ohio Department of Health Food Safety website.

 The following is a list of applications for a variety of food operations that are available for you to download and fill out prior to coming into the Clark County Combined Health District.
 This will help aid in the overall speed in which you will be served.